 In fact, an oatmeal bath is a recommended treatment to help sooth inflammation from poison oak.
 Furthermore, inflammatory skin conditions like eczema may be improved by colloidal oat-based skin care products. [

-Skin care benefits are only applied to oats used on the skin as a topical treatment, not to oatmeal that is eaten.
+Body care benefits are only applied to oats used as a topical treatment, not to oatmeal that is eaten.

 Truth be told that colloidal oatmeal, or finely ground oats, have a long history of being used to help treat dry and itchy skin.
 From acne to inflammation and irritation, oats may help relieve symptoms of various skin conditions.